PizzaDAO/pizza-oven-py/README.md

 If you run Docker and want to run the code locally without Python dependencies, we provide a Dockerfile and docker-compose.yml.

+create a .env file according to the .env.example file.
+You must fill in the Ethereum socket server.

 Run the production deployment

 ```bash